Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: All Polynomial-time Nondeterministic Turing Machines Are Enumerable

-In the following context, we often use the notation $\langle M\rangle$ to denote the shortest binary string that represents the same $n^k+k$ time-bounded nondeterministic Turing machine $(M,k)$.
-We should further remark that the shortest binary string $\langle M\rangle$ that represents the same $n^k+k$ time-bounded nondeterministic Turing machine $(M,k)$ is by concatenating in any order the codes for each of the quintuples in its next-move function followed by the order $10^k1$ without additional $1$ prefixed to it, from which it is clear that $\langle M\rangle$ may not be unique (since the order of codes of the quintuples may be different), but the lengths of all different $\langle M\rangle$ are the same.
+In the sequel we shall frequently write $\langle M\rangle$ for a shortest binary string that encodes the $n^k+k$ time-bounded nondeterministic Turing machine $(M,k)$.
+Concretely, $\langle M\rangle$ is obtained by concatenating the codes of the quintuples of the next-move function (in any order) and appending the order string $10^k1$, without any additional leading $1$s.
+While $\langle M\rangle$ need not be unique --- different orders of the quintuples yield different strings --- all such shortest encodings have the same length.
+The same notation $\langle M\rangle$ will also be used for the corresponding shortest encoding of an $n^k+k$ time-bounded ${\rm co}\mathcal{NP}$ machine.

 0.3 cm